-The Indiana Department of Health provides a map of testing sites around the state.
-In Muncie, there is an ISDH/Optum Test Site at 401 N Country Club Road, Muncie.
+Alternatively, the Indiana Department of Health provides a map of testing sites around the state.
+In Muncie, there is an ISDH/Optum Test Site at 401 N Country Club Road.
 View the map.

 Download and print a sign asking others to wear a mask or shield, then post it outside classrooms and around your work space to show that you care.
 We have two signs, depending on your needs: one for locations were a face mask is recommended and another for where one is required.
 Learn more.

 Find guidelines on physical distancing, mask wearing, and other best practices for Ball State employees to stay safe during the COVID-19 pandemic.
 Read the guidelines.

 Read FAQs about procuring face masks, cleaning supplies, or anything else related to our COVID-19 response and transition.
 Read FAQs.